 There’s four mini sections to the playground, with three having their own shade sail:

 - Climbing play gym

 The old playground next to the community hall has now been removed.

 The park is a popular sporting venue, with a number of sportsfield.
 I also think it has the most BBQs of a City of Parramatta Council park and therefore great for a family gathering or picnic.

 Other facilities at George Kendall Riverside Park include:

 - Exercise equipment

 Finding George Kendall Riverside Park

 George Kendall Riverside Park lies between Broadoaks Street and Atkins Road – spanning eight streets.
-The best parking for the playground and multi-purpose courts is at the end of Murdoch Street.
-But you can also park at the end of Gregory and Boyle Streets or at the on-site carpark accessed via Broadoaks Street.
+The most direct parking for the playground and multi-purpose courts is at the end of Murdoch Street.
+There is also a carpark at the end of Boyle St. But you can also park at the end of Gregory or at the on-site carpark accessed via Broadoaks Street.

-You can also get to George Kendall Riverside Park by bus, with the 524 (Parramatta to Ryde) stopping along Boronia Street, or ferry to Rydalmere and then walk/ ride down to the park.
+Plus, you can get to George Kendall Riverside Park by bus, with the 524 (Parramatta to Ryde) stopping along Boronia Street, or ferry to Rydalmere and then walk/ ride 2km down to the park.